lukaskiwitz/thesis/docsrc/source/guide/chapters/01_timeseries_simulation/timeseries_simulation_main.rst

 Time series simulation with SimContainer
 ========================================

-The simulation of a single timeseries (with replicats) is handled by SimContainer.
+The simulation of a single timeseries (with replicats) is handled by :class:`SimContainer`.
-At its core it is an aggregate of the Entity, EntityType, ParameterSet, GlobalProblem and InternalSolver classes, to bundle simulation objects and provide an abstract interface for higher level code.
+At its core it is an aggregate of the :class:`Entity`, :class:`EntityType`, :class:`ParameterSet`, :class:`GlobalProblem` and :class:`InternalSolver` classes,
+to bundle simulation objects and provide an abstract interface for higher level code.
-The SimContainer object can be build manually or, usually, retrieved from a scenario object.
+The :class:`SimContainer` object can be build manually or, usually, retrieved from a scenario object.

-The UML diagram (:numref:`test_uml`) illustrates the code structure around SimConatiner and its relation to StateManager.
+The UML diagram (:numref:`test_uml`) illustrates the code structure around :class:`SimConatiner` and its relation to :class:`StateManager`.
 The class hierarchy behind the abstract base classes has been omitted for clarity, but that is where much of the actual implementation can be found.

 .. uml:: simulation_classdiagram.puml
     :caption: Coarse package class hierarchy involved in the simulation.
-The main classes are SimContainer and StateManager, that manage timeseries and parameter scan simulation.
-The implementation details for different problems and numerical frameworks are hidden in abstracts classes (denoted with A in their class diagram), that represent the actual simulation objects (Entity, GlobalProblem, MySolver, InternalSolver).
+The main classes are :class:`SimContainer` and :class:`StateManager`,
+        that manage timeseries and parameter scan simulation.
+The implementation details for different problems and numerical frameworks are hidden in abstracts classes (denoted with A in their class diagram), that represent the actual simulation objects (:class:`Entity`, :class:`GlobalProblem`, :class:`MySolver`, :class:`InternalSolver`).
-        Concrete implementations for a given mathematical/numerical form can be found in subclasses that derive from abstract base classes (ABC).
+        Concrete implementations for a given mathematical/numerical form can be found in subclasses that derive from the abstract base class (:term:`ABC`).
     :name: test_uml

-When the SimContainer.run() method is invoked, the basic simulation loop starts.
-It executes the pre/post hooks but primarily calls the step method for each timestep.
-SimContainer.step() iterates over all global problems (a.k.a fields),in turn calling their step methods, and then over all entities.
+When the :py:func:`SimContainer.run()` method is invoked, the basic simulation loop starts.
+It executes the pre/post hooks but primarily calls the step method for each timestep. :py:func:`SimContainer.step()` iterates over all global problems (a.k.a fields),in turn calling their step methods, and then over all entities.
 The program flow  is illustrated in the activity diagram (:numref:`basic_sim_loop_activity`) and pseudo code snippet (:numref:`basic_sim_loop_class`) below.